GIGAParviz/GIGAParviz/README.md

-- 👋 Hi, I’m Amir Mehdi Parviz
+- 👋 I’m Amir Mehdi Parviz
 - 👀 I’m interested in AI(Deep Learning , Computer Vision) and Data Science
 - 🌱 I’m currently Work as a AI-Developer
 - 💞️ I’m looking to collaborate on AI and Data Science Developer